sitespeedio/grafana-bootstrap-docker/README.md

-# Default sitespeed.io dashboards for Graphite
+# Example sitespeed.io dashboards for Graphite

 Run this container to get a default Graphite datasource linked with the default sitespeed.io dashboards.